 Any group of people with aptitude in a given field can build their own simulations and grow the adoption of simulation hiring.

 The concept of EquitySim was derived from what educators and student groups were already doing, hosting case competitions, investment clubs, and recruitment events.
 The purpose of this document is to organize stakeholders and initiatives into a collective framework in order to make systematic change.

 Simulation outline framework:

-The key to designing a good simulation for hiring is to make an educational experience that are related to a specific job.
-The outcome is to help candidates build the skills necessary to succeed in this job, and to ultimately obtain the job.
+The key to designing a good simulation for hiring is to make an educational experience that is related to a specific job.
+The outcome is to help candidates build the skills necessary to succeed in this job and ultimately obtain the job.
 These are some questions you can use to guide your initiative: